Skip to content

 ALTER DATABASE [YourDb] SET READ_COMMITTED_SNAPSHOT ON WITH ROLLBACK IMMEDIATE;

-This requires ALTER on the database and exclusive access (hence ROLLBACK IMMEDIATE), so run it once during provisioning.
+These require ALTER on the database and READ_COMMITTED_SNAPSHOT requires exclusive access (hence ROLLBACK IMMEDIATE).

 The SQL Server provider has no built-in notification transport.
 Workers wake up on PollingInterval (default 5 seconds).
 Lower it for faster pickup of new runs: